-Can my house and my possessions be sold to pay my debts?
+If your house and possessions are being sold to pay your debts

-When you have mortgage arrears or arrears for a loan secured against your home your lender can take a number of steps to make you pay the arrears and this may include selling your home.
+If you have mortgage arrears or arrears for a loan secured against your home, your mortgage lender can take steps to make you pay the arrears.
+This might include selling your home.
 Find out more about mortgage problems.

-When your debts are not for your mortgage or other secured loan a creditor can take legal action to stop you selling your home.
-This is a power called inhibition and is used by a creditor to safeguard the value in your property.
-As long as an inhibition is in force it means you can't sell your property and keep any profit from the sale.
-An inhibition can be in force for 5 years.
+If your debt isn't for your mortgage or another secured loan, your creditor can take legal action to stop you selling your home.
+This power is called inhibition and is used by a creditor to safeguard the value in your property.

-A creditor must send you a Debt Advice and Information Package (DAIP) and if this was not done the inhibition will not be valid.
-You are likely to need help from an adviser if you find yourself in this situation.
+If your creditor wants to use an inhibition, they must also send you a Debt Advice and Information Package (DAIP).
+If they don't the inhibition isn't valid.
+You're likely to need help from an adviser if you're in this situation.

-You must get advice about your debts if there is an inhibition over your property, for example at a Citizens Advice Bureau - where to get advice.
+You must get advice about your debts if there's an inhibition over your property, for example at your local Citizens Advice Bureau.